getbubblenow/bubble/README.md

 try launching a Bubble using [GetBubbleNow.com](https://GetBubbleNow.com/).

-Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles, shortly after launching, will disable all admin access.
+Any Bubble you launch from [GetBubbleNow.com](https://GetBubbleNow.com/) will also be "yours only" -- all Bubbles, shortly after launching, disable all admin access.

 ## Getting Started
 To self-launch your own Bubble, the [Bubble Docker Launcher](docs/docker-launcher.md)